 Brown Sugar Tapioca Syrup

-- Tapioca Pearls – I used a package, but you can make homemade tapioca pearls from scratch here.
+- Tapioca Pearls – I used a pre-made package.
+You can typically buy tapioca pearls in Asian grocery or Amazon.
+You can also make homemade tapioca pearls from scratch here.
 People who want to avoid carbs can skip the boba.

 - Brown Sugar

 - Tea Leaves – You can use your favourite tea.
 I used roasted Oolong tea, which is my favourite for bubble tea.
 You can skip the tea leaves if you don’t want caffeine or you are making Brown Sugar Boba Milk.